Accursio Sabella's Ancestors

 Giuseppe La Rocca was the son of Antonino La Rocca and his wife Grazia, whose surname is unknown.
 It is not known when and where he was born, but he married and raised a family in Sciacca, Agrigento, Sicilia, Italy.
 A Sciacca baptism record could not be found for him.

-Six mother church baptism records have been found for the children of Joseph and Philippa La Rocca as follows — Salvatore Antonino who was named after his paternal grandfather, was born and baptized on May 4, 1715, but died only 3 months later on August 15, 1715; Grazia Brigita, named after her paternal grandmother, was born on November 23, 1716, and baptized the next day, but probably died before her 6th birthday; ancestor Antonino; another Grazia was born and baptized as Grazia Innoccentia Caterina on the morning of December 28, 1722; Antonia Anna Maria, named after her maternal grandmother, was born and baptized on the morning of July 15, 1728; and Vincenzia Margarita, who was born and baptized on the morning of March 12, 1730.
+Six mother church baptism records have been found for the children of Joseph and Philippa La Rocca as follows — Salvatore Antonino who was named after his paternal grandfather, was born and baptized on May 4, 1715, but died only 3 months later on August 15, 1715; Grazia Brigita, named after her paternal grandmother, was born on November 23, 1716, and baptized the next day, but probably died before her 6th birthday; ancestor Antonino; another Grazia was born and baptized as Grazia Innoccentia Caterina on the morning of December 28, 1722 and on October 8, 1741, married Pietro Santangelo, the son of ancestors Calogero and Rosa Santangelo listed just below; Antonia Anna Maria, named after her maternal grandmother, was born and baptized on the morning of July 15, 1728; and Vincenzia Margarita, who was born and baptized on the morning of March 12, 1730.
 Ancestor Antonino and his surviving sister Grazia were married on the same day, probably in a double wedding.

-Calogero Santangelo was born and baptized as Calogero Michael on March 15, 1693, at the St. Michele church in Sciacca, Agrigento, Sicilia, Italy the son of Fara Campo and her husband Pietro Santangelo.
-(Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
+Calogero Santangelo was born and baptized as Calogero Michael on March 15, 1693, in the St. Michele church parish of Sciacca, Agrigento, Sicilia, Italy the son of Fara Campo and her husband Pietro Santangelo.
+(Mouse over and click on his Latin church baptism record upper right to enlarge in a new window or tab.)
 On December 27th, 28th and 30th of 1714, banns were read for Calogero to marry Rosa Montalbano.
-They were married at the St. Vito church in Sciacca on January 13, 1715.
-(Mouse over and click on their Latin church marriage record image left to enlarge in a new window or tab.)
+Twenty-one year-old Calogero and seventeen year-old Rosa were married at the St. Vito church in Sciacca on January 13, 1715.
+(Mouse over and click on their Latin church marriage record left to enlarge in a new window or tab.)
 See Rosa’s bio on another page for more about her.

-Calogero was Rosa’s first husband, and they had at least three children, all born and baptized at the mother church in Sciacca— Pietro was named after his paternal grandfather, making him the eldest son, was born and baptized as Petrius Joseph Antonino on January 29, 1719, but died at two years old on October 3, 1721; another son named Pietro, who was born on the morning of November 10, 1721, and baptized the next day as Pietro Navtinius Joseph; and ancestor Fara.
+Calogero was Rosa’s first husband, and they had at least three children, all born and baptized at the mother church in Sciacca— Pietro was named after his paternal grandfather, making him the eldest son, was born and baptized as Petrius Joseph Antonino on January 29, 1719, but died at two years old on October 3, 1721; another son named Pietro, who was born on the morning of November 10, 1721, baptized the next day as Pietro Navtinius Joseph, and in 1741 married Grazia La Rocca, the daughter of ancestors Giuseppe and Filippa La Rocca listed just above; and ancestor Fara.
 Both ancestor Fara and the surviving Pietro were married on the same day to a set of siblings.
 Pietro married ancestor Antonino La Rocca’s sister Grazia.

 ~< Back to Chart >~